Install and run the CSET cylc workflow¶

 The recommended way to install CSET is via conda.
 It is packaged on

-package.
+conda-forge in the cset package.
 The following command will install CSET

 into its own conda environment, which is recommended to avoid possible package